navyasgh/Infrastructure-Failure-Prediction-Model/README.md

 functionally identical to 0.
 Filling with median would incorrectly imply the drive had an average fault count.

+### dtype Correction
+12 SMART columns were incorrectly read as object type due to mixed string/float values in the raw CSV.
+Converted to float64 using pd.to_numeric with errors='coerce', then filled resulting nulls with 0.

 ## Project Phases
 - [x] Phase 1 — EDA & Data Cleaning
 - [ ] Phase 2 — Target Label Engineering (30-day failure window)